hack2skill/Code-with-Google-Maps/Team-CodeForMap/README.md

    - Open the "main.py" file.
    - Execute the Python script by clicking the "Run" icon in your code editor.

-3. **Interact with the App:**
+3. **Interact with the Loco:**
-   - Interact with the app by speaking specific commands, such as:
+   - Interact with the Loco by speaking specific commands, such as:
      1. "What is the distance between any location to any location."
      2. Asking general questions.
      3. Using specific commands like: